3 ways to decide the specific platform to deliver content marketing

 - Prominently on your website, bolstered with SEO

-- In earned media, such as news stories
+- Place in earned media, such as news stories

 - In the media you know buyers use, but your competitors underserve

-- In social media where you have the most organic engagement (by platform, day of the week and time of day)
+- Social media where you have the most organic engagement (by platform, day of the week and time of day)

 - In paid media that have proven effective over time.